aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-sqs-with-data-filter/README.md

 ## Testing

-1. Run the script `receive-messages-from-target-queue.sh` to send four messages to the `source-queue` with a payload in `{"id":1, "color":"<value>"}` format having `red`, `blue`, `green` and `yellow` as color values.
+1. Run the script `send-messages-to-source-queue.sh` to send four messages to the `source-queue` with a payload in `{"id":1, "color":"<value>"}` format having `red`, `blue`, `green` and `yellow` as color values.
 The script will ask for the queue URL and the region.
 Please provide the `SourceQueueURL` value received from the outout of the deployment step and your deployment region.
     ```bash
-    bash receive-messages-from-target-queue.sh
+    bash send-messages-to-source-queue.sh
     ```

    Sample output: